 Policies & Procedures

-As a first-year student, the most important thing you should remember about administrative policies and procedures is that they begin with your First Year Advisor.
+As a first-year student, the most important thing you should remember about administrative policies and procedures is that they almost always begin with your first-year advisor.
 Your advisor is here to ensure that you make well-informed academic decisions that contribute to the timely completion of your course of study and, therefore, to your success at Notre Dame.

 All of your academic information is confidential and is governed by the federal law, the Family Educational Rights and Privacy Act of 1974, known as FERPA.
 Speak with your advisor if you have any questions.